-Kendal at Ithaca, was the first Continuing Care Retirement Community in the state of New York.
-It provides a vibrant and nurturing environment.
-In the almost 20 years since it was built a new generation of aging adults have developed different expectations for their living accommodations, dining options, fitness experiences, life-long learning engagement, as well as a more diverse neighborhood model of the various housing types.
-Coupled with the changing demographics of their clientele and the inherent economic impacts, last year Kendal at Ithaca embarked on the development of a Repositioning Plan to improve the services provided and ensure economic viability of the future.
+Kendal, the first Continuing Care Retirement Community in the State of New York, provides a vibrant and nurturing environment.
+In the nearly 20 years since it was built, a new generation of seniors has developed different expectations for their living accommodations, dining options, fitness experiences, and life-long learning engagement, as well as for a more diverse neighborhood model of living.
+Recognizing these trends, along with the changing demographics of their residents and the inherent economic impact, Kendal at Ithaca last year embarked on development of a Repositioning Plan to improve the services provided and ensure economic viability for the future.

-Successful repositioning is only possible through close collaboration and understanding of the goals and values of the client.
+Successful repositioning is possible only through close collaboration and understanding of the goals and values of the client.
 Chiang O’Brien is teamed with Perkins Eastman Architects from New York City to complete an expansion of the facility.
-To start the visioning process peer facilities were visited and experienced with the entire project team of consultants, Kendal local and national staff.
-The initial conceptual designs were developed through a series of intensive design charrettes with stakeholders, Kendal leadership, staff and residents all participating.
+To start the visioning process, the entire project team of consultants and Kendal local and national staff visited peer facilities.
+The initial conceptual designs were developed through a series of intensive design charrettes with stakeholders – Kendal leadership, staff, and residents – all participating.

 As the college planned to relocate its art gallery to a new museum, expansion into the former art gallery space for the academic programs became possible.
 With the Math Department and Language Programs intermingled in the building, neither had a clear physical identity.
 Math students were congregating in the corridors, on the floor and anywhere they could find space to study in small groups and to have access to their professors while working on class assignments and before exams.